electron/electronjs.org-old/data/blog/electron-12-0.md

 date: '2021-03-02'
 ---

 Electron 12.0.0 has been released!
-It includes upgrades to Chromium `xx`, V8 `xx`, and Node.js `xx`.
+It includes upgrades to Chromium `89`, V8 `8.9` and Node.js `14.16`.
 We've added (features), and general improvements.
 Read below for more details!

 ---